-- In Monrovia and Paynesville, Liberia, which are exposed to floods, heatwaves, and sea-level rise, our work includes an ongoing CUF community water project that benefits about 190,000 people. - In Bwaise, Uganda, we enabled 1000 households to improve their solid waste management capacity, which is key to preventing floods and related health hazards driven by erratic rainfall. - In Brazil, Cities Alliance in partnership with its members, provided technical assistance to the government on large-scale projects on slum upgrading, providing 2.2 million housing units and enhancing climate resilience for the urban poor.
+- In Monrovia and Paynesville, Liberia, which are exposed to floods, heatwaves, and sea-level benefits about 190,000 people. - > In Bwaise, Uganda, we enabled 1000 households to improve their solid waste management capacity, which is key to preventing floods and related health hazards driven by erratic rainfall. - > In Brazil, Cities Alliance in partnership with its members, provided technical assistance to the government on large-scale projects on slum upgrading, providing 2.2 million housing units and enhancing climate resilience for the urban poor.